eslint/eslint/docs/rules/no-restricted-imports.md

 }]
 ```

-Or like this if you want to apply a custom message to pattern matches:
+or like this if you want to apply a custom message to pattern matches:

 ```json
 "no-restricted-imports": ["error", {